cloudnativeguy/gitdrops/README.md

 * Image rebuild (i.e. changed `droplet.image` in `gitdrops.yaml`)
 * Droplet resize (i.e. changed `drople.size` in `gitdrops.yaml`)

-Should you wish to change other details about a Droplet, it is necessary to create a new Droplet with your desired details.
+Should you wish to change other details of a Droplet, it is necessary to create a new Droplet with your desired details.

 #### Volumes